 Wineries In Swan Valley

-Western Australia’s oldest wine region, with more than 40 wineries for you to explore, it’s hard to choose just a few.
-They say fine wine gets better with age, and the Swan Valley has over 180 years experience of winemaking.
+Western Australia’s oldest wine region, with more than 40 Swan Valley wineries for you to explore, it’s hard to choose just a few.
+They say fine wine gets better with age, and the Swan Valley has over 180 years of experience in winemaking; it’s safe to say it tastes pretty bloody good.
+Though the problem is sometimes you get the odd establishment that just hasn’t got the hang of good service or simply haven’t the time or knowledge to put into a really stunning wine.
+Wine Region’s is here to show you the best wineries in Swan Valley to ensure you don’t get a dud.

 Indulge in a wine tasting whilst overlooking impeccable vineyard views.
-Or stay the night at the Upper Reach Spa 1907 refurbished Cottage, a gorgeous two bedroom cottage, perfect for couples or perhaps a family.
+Or if you decide a few wines ain’t enough and some Swan Valley winery accommodation could keep you out of the clink, Upper Reach has a stunning two-bedroom cottage, perfect for couples or perhaps a family.
 The cottage stands alone, so you’ll be able to enjoy the peace and quiet of your own 20-acre vineyard.

 Derek Pearse’s award-winning reserve Shiraz is a wine worth writing home about.
 Not only do they produce outstanding Shiraz, but they also create an extensive range of vibrant, full-bodied wines, each reflecting the vineyard in their own way.